Sloox/CamUtils/README.md

 # CamUtils
-A hopefully small re-usable android application that makes use of camera2 and allows for editing and showing of preview frames in realtime.
+A small reusable camera application that includes my experimentation with camera2 api & Renderscript will update the readme with more useful information when i have the time